Puerto Rico militant freed from custody after 36 years

 President Barack Obama commuted his sentence in his final days in office, along with clemency for others including Chelsea Manning, the transgender Army intelligence analyst who leaked more than 700,000 U.S. documents.

 Lopez was released from prison in Terre Haute, Indiana, and arrived in Puerto Rico in February to serve the remainder of his sentence under house arrest.
-He had been staying with his daughter at her home in the capital of San Juan.
+He had been staying with his daughter at her home in San Juan.

 He has said that upon returning to Puerto Rico he wanted to spend time with family and create a think tank to work on issues including climate change, the economy and the island’s political status.

-The June New York parade comes on the same day as the latest referendum on Puerto Rico’s status, which is to include three options: statehood, territoriality or independence.
+The June parade in New York comes on the same day as the latest referendum on Puerto Rico’s status, which is to include three options: statehood, territoriality or independence.

+Lopez told AP he believed his compatriots would not opt for statehood and the referendum would be “another exercise in futility.”

 The island’s previous referendums resulted in no action from U.S. Congress, which has final say on any changes in the island’s political status.
 In the last one, held in 2012, 54 percent said they wanted a change in status.
 Sixty-one percent who answered a second question said they favored statehood, but nearly 500,000 left that question blank, leading many to question the results.